jiqunl/me/index.md

 **[*Note to Perspective Students:*]** I am actively looking for self-motivated students to join my Human-Computer Interaction and Recommendation group at OU and work on interesting cutting-edge problems in information retrieval and intelligent systems.
 Research opportunities are available at both undergraduate and graduate levels.
 I am especially interested in students with **any** of the following backgrounds and research interests:
 - Human-Computer Interaction, Interactive Information Retrieval/Recommendation, UX Design/Research, Cognitive Psychology or Experimental Economics using quantitative or qualitative methods (or both);
 - Machine Learning, Natural Language Processing (NLP), and Generative Artificial Intelligence (AI).
-- Societal Impacts of Intelligent Information Systems; Social and Community Informatics.
+- Societal Impacts of Intelligent Information Systems, especially in healthcare and lifelong learning; Social and Community Informatics.

 If you are interested, please email me at (jiqunliu@ou.edu) with your CV and a brief description of your previous research experiences & current research interests.